kkk020719/DFT_Fall24/README.md

 # DFT_Fall24

-We study a noval approach to the density functional theory, integrating neural networks to predict exchange-correlation energy functionals which is a crucial part of the Fock matrix.
+We study novel approaches to density functional theory, integrating neural networks to predict exchange-correlation energy functionals, which are crucial for estimating the Fock matrix.
 More specifically, we study the exchange-correlation energy functionals trained by GradDFT and DM21.